Basic Land Model Plotting#

 We’ll start by loading some packages

 The first step is to import the libraries needed to plot the data.
-Here we will use xarray as a tool to read the netCDF file.
-We will use numpy for some basic math calculations.
-For plotting the data we will need matplotlib and cartopy.
+Here we will use uxarray as a tool to read the netCDF file and plot results.
+Uxarray is like xarray, but it operates directly on unstructured data, like results from the SE dycore used in CESM3.

 # python packages